Best Subwoofers For Home Theater AND Music.

 It’s undeniable, and so much better than what most people are used to!
 From blockbuster movies to Diana Krall, nearly everything sounds better when you can actually hear **ALL** of the bass.

-This isn’t just about loudness, almost any typical, basic sub can be loud.
-It’s about EVEN DEPTH.
-Your local theater can rarely dip under 40 hertz with any meaning, while many of these subwoofers will routinely drop to 14 hertz in room, which is most likely lower than you can hear.
+This isn’t just about loudness, almost any typical, basic, run of the mill sub can be loud.
+It’s about the Depth of Presentation, or truly **SOUNDING DEEP**.
+Your local theater rarely dips under 40 hertz with any meaning, while many of these subwoofers will routinely drop to 14 hertz in room, which is likely lower than you can hear.

-Most subwoofers, easily more than 90% of 10″-18″ subs (regardless of wattage and price), are TOO SHALLOW, both in extension and in depth of presentation.
+Most subwoofers, easily more than 90% of 10″-18″ subs (regardless of wattage and price), are TOO SHALLOW SOUNDING, both in extension and in “Depth of Presentation”.